syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if text is not a valid value.
+&#35;VALUE! - occurs if text is not a valid value.

-#VALUE! - occurs if text is not a valid Roman numeral.
+&#35;VALUE! - occurs if text is not a valid Roman numeral.

 Value zero occurs if an empty string is given as an input.